-The results that you generate from SEO will compound over time.
+Much like interest on a financial investment, the results that you generate from SEO will compound over time.
 With a well-executed SEO strategy, you’ll see exponential growth in targeted traffic, which can then be turned into leads and users.

 Search traffic is generally predictable.

-Our strategy is to create valuable content, focus a core set of targeted keywords, build high-authority links, and improve the search rankings of key product marketing pages.
+Our strategy is to create valuable content, focus on a core set of targeted keywords, earn high-authority links, and improve the search rankings of key product marketing pages.

-While the exact number of people who search for a given query will vary from day to day, you can pretty accurately predict how much traffic you’ll receive if you rank #1 for a search term like “content marketing software.”
+While the exact number of people who search for a given query will vary from day to day, you can pretty accurately predict how much traffic you’ll receive if you ranked #1 for a search term like “content marketing software.”

 For many SaaS companies, paid acquisition can become a deadly addiction.